 4. Lotus Flower Wall Art

 Lotus flower is closely related to yoga and a yoga studio would be incomplete without the display of this very important natural element.
-If you have been doing yoga for some time, you would know about the lotus pose but have you ever thought about the concept of incorporating this particular flower to yoga?
+If you have been doing yoga for some time, you would know about the lotus pose but have you ever thought about the concept of incorporating this particular flower into yoga?

 Lotus flowers grow at the bottom of ponds and streams and rise above the surface of the water where they bloom.
 They represent being grounded to earth but aspiring for the divine.
 Lotus flower wall art will remind you and the students in your yoga studio about this basic concept that is highly significant in yoga.